-- Make a copy of the main database and use this. - Extract all TsNIIs using Sort or AutoFilter on col. 14. - From the above extract, using Sort or AutoFilter on column 16, extract all 's' (specialized) entries. - On the remnant, sort on column 3, then make a judgement on all entries with 'd' in column 16 and delete any apparent duplicates in the same city. - On the remnant, sort Column 17 in ascending order and delete anything greater than 1936; then look at the last numbers of lines in each year; on a new sheet fill in two columns, the first the year, the second the number of TsNIIs therein: thus:
+- make a copy of List and use this. - extract using Sort or AutoFilter on col. 14 all TsNIIs. - from the above extract, using Sort or AutoFilter on column 16, extract all 's' (specialized) entries.

+- on the remnant, sort on column 3 then make a judgement on all entries with 'd' in column 16 and delete any apparent duplicates in the same city. - on the remnant, sort Column 17 in ascending order and delete anything greater than 1936; then look at the last numbers of lines in each year; on a new sheet fill in two columns, the first the year, the second the number of TsNIIs therein: thus: